AxonIQ/reference-guide/part-ii-domain-logic/command-model.md

 }
 ```

-(1) The first parameter of `createNew` method is the type of Aggregate to be created.
-The second parameter is the factory method - the method to be used in order to create that Aggregate.
+(1) The first parameter of the `AggregateLifecycle#createNew()` method is the type of Aggregate to be created.
+The second parameter is the factory method - the method to be used in order to instantiate the desired Aggregate.

 > **Note**
-> Creation of new Aggregate should be done in command handling rather than in event handling (if Aggregates are Event Sourced).
-Rationale: we don't want to create new Aggregates when we are sourcing current Aggregate - previously created aggregate will be Event Sourced based on its events.
+> Creation of a new Aggregate should be done in a Command Handling function rather than in an Event Handling function (given the usage of Event Sourced Aggregate).
+Rationale: we do not want to create new Aggregates when we are sourcing a given Aggregate - previously created aggregate will be Event Sourced based on its events.
 However, if you try to create a new Aggregate while Axon is replaying events, an `UnsupportedOperationException` will be thrown.

 ## Complex Aggregate structures